wmde/wikidata-wikibase-team/process/journey-model.md

 *   In the bonfire all involved parties of the journey should attend: Engineers, Product Manager, UX/Com/Architect (if needed).

-**Smores meeting** - A meeting that takes place in camp, after a journey has ended, The Hikers / Trail blazers are talking about what they did, what they achieved and what they learned from their journey.
+**Marshmallows / Smores meeting** - A meeting that takes place in camp, after a journey has ended, The Hikers / Trail blazers are talking about what they did, what they achieved and what they learned from their journey.

 *   Suggested structure: scope of the journey, approach, what was completed, lessons learned, next steps
+*   Make sure to share the technical challenges and decisions that were made during the hike and the arguments as to why those decisions were taken.
 *   Make sure to include screenshots
 *   Hikers should know who’s going to talk when about what, ideally do a dry-run first

-**Story Time**- A meeting that takes place at the campsite, on the hikes and on the trailblazers.
+**Story Time (a.k.a Sprint Planning**- A meeting that takes place at the campsite, on the hikes and on the trailblazers.
 The goal of this meeting is to decide the stories/tickets that will be taken care of in the “round” - that is the next iteration for the journeys and the tailblazers and the next time frame for the campsite.
 For that purpose the tickets/stories ready for development will be discussed one by one, estimated, and among all of them prioritized.

 If the discussion of a story/ticket reflects that there’s still some clarification needed, that story will not be estimated.
 The steps to get it clarified will be decided on the spot e.g. “who asks whom what”

-The estimation of the stories/tickets will follow this [guideline](https://github.com/wmde/JourneyModel/blob/master/DEFINITIONS.md).
+The estimation of the stories/tickets will follow the story point guidelines.
 If after the first estimation there are significantly different opinions, one of the people with the highest one and one of the people with the lowest one will expose their reasons.
 A discussion might follow.
 Then everyone will estimate again until there is a consensus: either the new estimations are all the same or they agree to meet in the middle and go for the average.

 If there’s no agreement on the estimation the team must address what is causing that.

 **Task Breakdown** - This meeting takes place potentially in all of the journeys (hikes, trailblazers and campsite).
 Its goal will be to decide whether the tickets/stories to tackle should be broken into smaller pieces e.g. in case parallelism is possible/needed or simply makes it easier and a collaboration is needed or wished for… or it stays as a whole.

 **Retrospective** - This meeting will take place locally for the campsite, the hikes and the trailblazers.
-A global camp retrospective (that include all campers) also takes place, with lower frequency than the local ones..
+A global camp retrospective (that includes all campers) also takes place, with lower frequency than the local ones..
 The goal of this meeting is to keep on the good practices and learn from the bad ones and change these.
-The structure is described in more depth in the following [document](https://github.com/wmde/JourneyModel/blob/master/RETROSPECTIVE.md).

 **Daily** - This meeting will take place locally for the campsite, the hikes and the trailblazers on a daily basis - same as an Stand Up meeting.
 Everyone shares (1) what they did the day before, (2) what they plan to do for the day, (3) whether there are any blockers in their way, (4) whether they need help from someone.
 In the end of the meeting it will be made clear who needs/wants to do some pair programming in that day.